Increase the quality of your life.

 How I Keep My Cool When Walking Into Conflict

 This is probably one of the most beneficial tools I have learned in my marriage.
 I knew that I wanted to control my anger during a disagreement.
 I wanted to speak respectfully, be in control of the tone in my voice and not allow my emotions to jerk me around.

 Now don’t get me wrong.
-It took time and much practise before I was successful at dong this.
+It took time and much practice before I was successful at doing this.
 I failed many times but I kept at it and would try again next time.
-It’s funny how opportunities to practise always came around.
+It’s funny how opportunities to practice always came around.
 I still have a ways to go, by no means do I want to sit here pretending to be perfect, but I have made such tremendous progress you’d think I’m a different gal altogether.